-The actuarial assumptions used in the June 30, 2017 valuation were based on the results of an actuarial experience study for the period from July 1, 2012 through June 30, 2016.
+The actuarial assumptions used in the June 30, 2018 valuation were based on the results of an actuarial experience study for the period from July 1, 2012 through June 30, 2016, except the change in the discount rate, which was based on VRS Board action effective as of July 1, 2019.
 Changes to the actuarial assumptions as a result of the experience study are as follows:

 Mortality Rates (Pre-retirement, post- retirement healthy, and disabled) Updated to a more current mortality table - RP-2014 projected to 2020 Retirement Rates Lowered retirement rates at older ages and extended final retirement age from 70 to 75.
-Withdrawal Rates Adjusted termination rates to better fit experience at each age and service year Disability Rates Lowered disability rates Salary Scale No change Line of Duty Disability Increased rate from 14 to 15%
+Withdrawal Rates Adjusted termination rates to better fit experience at each age and service year Disability Rates Lowered disability rates Salary Scale No change Line of Duty Disability Increased rate from 14 to 15% Discount Rate Decrease rate from 7.00% to 6.75%